metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 A trick play out of the wishbone was just so poorly executed by Seattle.
 Ended in the easiest interception I've seen in a long time.

 Poor tackling by the Seahawks.

+***

+## Cardinals @ Raiders

+Kliff Kingsbury and Kyler Murray are trying to stage a comeback here and are yards away from tying up the game at the end.
+It's clear as day Murray's looking to throw the ball short to a receiver just as one breaks the plane.
+Somehow, the Raiders are not doing that.
+The Raiders are content playing a preventative style of defense and dropping men deep in the end zone.

+No signs of aggression too.
+Patrick Graham is all too happy just sending four men after Murray, even though it's clearly not working.